Environmental Stewardship

 Danos is leading the way in wetlands and coastal environmental restoration and protection through several key initiatives:

-• Danos recently embarked on a collaborative partnership with 3D-printing technology partner Natrx to impact coastal resiliency and restoration by designing, manufacturing and installing innovative nature-based infrastructure solutions that reduce carbon emissions.
+2020, Danos embarked on a collaborative partnership with 3D-printing technology partner Natrx to impact coastal resiliency and restoration by designing, manufacturing and installing innovative nature-based infrastructure solutions that reduce carbon emissions.
 The revolutionary process cuts material usage by up to 70%, generates up to 300% higher protective biomass and increases habitat by 650% per linear foot of infrastructure vs. rock or solid concrete structure.
 The companies’ first joint project involved the placement of “Cajun Coral,” an innovative 3D-printed infrastructure, to establish a new reef in Catfish Lake, part of the Golden Meadow marshland area.
 The installation will provide more substantial protection from erosion for this vital coastal wetland and home to a growing population of oysters and other sea life.

 Industry Environmental Impact